Jamborees in Denmark

 Jamboree Denmark in 2022 was also held in Hedeland Naturpark and hosted by three bordering municipalities.
 32,000 scouts took part and this time more than 5,000 international scouts from 52 countries participated.
 The camp offered a wide educational programme and activities, and volunteer scouts had built a structure with 22 scout tents surrounding the main stage.

-The first Jamboree Denmark was held in 2012 in Holstebro in Northern Jutland.
+The first jamboree in Denmark was held in 2012 in Holstebro in Northern Jutland.
 Before this joint camp, each organization had a tradition of hosting their own Jamborees.
 This first unified camp for all five organizations lasted for 9 days and had more than 37,000 participants.

 Culture and art